jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Yes," she said softly; then her eyes suddenly flashed, her cheeks grew crimson; she turned upon her sister with the air of a lioness defending her young.

-"Do you suppose I have not seen," she cried, "how you<p class="pagenum">Begin page 37</p> wish me to marry him while pretending to oppose it?
+"Do you suppose I have not seen," she cried, "how you<hr><p class="pagenum">Page 37</p> wish me to marry him while pretending to oppose it?
 I am ashamed for you, Jennie, ashamed to put your motive into words, because you are my brother's wife.
 But don't delude yourself with the idea that it is your work; I would have given up the money in any case rather than force him to act against what he believes to be right; and I love him so dearly that I had rather endure misery, cold, and hunger with him than to be a queen without him."

 Here, woman-like, her vehemence resolved itself into a burst of tears, and, turning, she threw herself into the arms that were open to receive her.

-<p class="pagenum">Begin page 38</p>
+<hr><p class="pagenum">Page 38</p>

 ### CHAPTER IV.